oracle/node-oracledb/INSTALL.md

         rm -rf /var/cache/yum
    ```

-   On recent Linux versions, such as Oracle Linux 8, you may also need to
+   When using Instant Client 19 on recent Linux versions, such as Oracle Linux
-   manually install the `libnsl` package.
+   8, you may also need to manually install the `libnsl` package.

 2. Automatically downloading an Instant Client ZIP file